On a Broken Formal Symmetry between Kinetic and Gravitational Energy: The Graviton Energy-Momentum Relation

-Like a photon, this object has zero inertial mass but unlike a photon its momentum and energy are purely gravitational.
+Like a photon, the object presumably described by this equation has zero inertial mass but unlike a photon its momentum and energy are purely gravitational.
 It is therefore natural to identify this as a graviton, a particle of gravitation.
-This equation is not evident from within standard GR because GR views GPE as a property not of a test mass but of spacetime.
+This equation is not evident from within standard GR because GR views gravitational energy as a property not of a test mass but of spacetime.
 Also, GR is most applicable when the formal symmetry is broken.

-At first glance, the form of (26) suggests a particle which travels in space at the speed of light, consistent with our current ideas about the properties of gravitons.
-That requires, however, that in the limit of $c$, $p_g\rightarrow{p}$, which means that the graviton's momentum and energy are then \emph{kinetic}.
-This may well turn out to be the correct interpretation, but at least in this author's view, there is another possibility which should not be dismissed out of hand until compelled by empirical evidence to do so.